-A Beginner's Guide to SvelteKit - SitePoint
+A Beginner's Guide to SvelteKit — SitePoint

 Notice the dynamic parameter

-[lastName] in the file name.
+[lastName] in the folder name.
 We can access this parameter from the

 params property of the

-get function.
+load function.
 We use it to return the correct values for

 lastName and

-avatar in the
+avatar in the response.
+Since we’re inside a

-body object.
-Next, we generate some additional mock data for this user with
++page.server.js file that always runs on the server, we generate some additional mock data for this user with

-Next, we create a new page —
+Next, we create the UI for that page —

 <script>

-export let user;
+export let data;

 </script>